oasis6212/Meshbot_weather/README.md

 ![](img/Automaticgrid.png)

-The program will now automatically determine your NWS grid settings using the alert_lat and alert_lon coordinates in the yaml file.
-Just leave the NWS grid info blank for automatic configuration.
+The program can now automatically determine your NWS grid settings using the ALERT_LAT and ALERT_LON coordinates in the settings.yaml file.
+Leave the NWS grid info blank for automatic configuration.